General information to authors

 The name(s), including one forename in full, affiliation(s), full address(es), and e-mail address(es) of the author(s) should be included.
-In the covering letter the corresponding author and his/her telephone number should be indicated.
+In the covering letter the corresponding author should be indicated.

-A brief abstract (approximately 250 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, methodology, results, and conclusions.
-Citations in the abstract should be avoided.
+A brief abstract (approximately 100 words) should be a self-contained summary of the paper, presenting concisely the objectives of the work reported, results, and conclusions.
+Citations in the abstract are not allowed.

 Copyright.
 No transfer of copyright is necessary in order to publish a paper in the journal.
 The authors grant the journal a license to publish their work worldwide in all media and formats and identify itself as the original publisher.
 In addition, authors grant the journal the right to edit and make technical modifications to their work as deemed necessary by the publisher for the purposes of publication in the journal.
 The authors (or the holder of the authors’ copyright) retain full rights over their work, with acknowledgement of its original publication in the journal.

-(a) the files of the paper in Microsoft Word (.doc) format;
+(a) the text files of the paper in Microsoft Word (.doc, .docx, .rtf);

-Notation must be clear, compact, and consistent with standard usage.
+Notations must be clear, compact, and consistent with standard usage.
 All notations and abbreviations should be defined in the text.
-Avoid abbreviations in the title and abstract.
+The abbreviations in the title and abstract should be avoided.